Kathleen Belew

-Kathleen Belew is an American tenured associate professor of history at Northwestern University, and an international authority on the white-power movement.
-She is the author of Bring the War Home: The White Power Movement and Paramilitary America (2019), and co-edited A Field Guide to White Supremacy, (2021) with Ramón A. Gutiérrez.
-Her forthcoming book is titled Home at the End of the World.
-She has also written for The New York Times, The Washington Post, The Daily Beast, CNN.com, and Dissent and was a CNN contributor.
+Kathleen Belew (born November 11, 1981) is an American tenured associate professor of history at Northwestern University, and an international authority on the white power movement.

+She is the author of Bring the War Home (2019), co-edited A Field Guide to White Supremacy (2021) with Ramón A. Gutiérrez, and contributed essays to The Presidency of Donald J. Trump: A First Historical Assessment (2022) and the New York Times bestseller Myth America: Historians Take on the Biggest Lies and Legends about Our Past (2023).
+Her forthcoming book, to be published by Random House, is titled Home at the End of the World.
+She has written for The New York Times, The Washington Post, The Daily Beast, CNN.com, and Dissent, and was a CNN contributor.